datopian/ckan-ng-harvest/README.md

 # Harvesting

 This project is about harvesting from external sources to a CKAN (local or remote) instance.
-For the core harvester package go to [ckan-harvest package](https://pypi.org/project/ckan-harvester/).
+This project uses a custom Python library ([ckan-harvesters](https://pypi.org/project/ckan-harvesters/))in order to read and validate different types of data sources.

 ## data.json files